veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 }

 ```
-And finaly read the content of the blob
+and finally read the content of the blob.

 ```csharp
 CloudBlockBlob blob = container.GetBlockBlobReference(blobList[0].Name);